cfroccajr/jupyter_trial/README.md

 - Use codespace when you actually need to run code, dev is fine for text files.
 - Here is another edit to this file...
 - In codespace search > or ctrl-shift-p to find commands
+- Use period or greater than to switch to Github.dev vs Github.com
 - ...

 ## Setting Files